shesharpnl/hackathon-2023.slack-bot.base-example/README.md

 - A personal GitHub account.
 If you don't already have one, you can sign up for free [here](https://github.com/).
 - Git: This is a version control system that allows you to manage and track changes to your code.
 You can download and install Git from the official website [here](https://git-scm.com/downloads).
-- A terminal: This is an application that allows you to enter commands into your computer.
+- A terminal: This is the application that allows you to enter commands into your computer.
 You can use the default terminal on your operating system, or install a third-party terminal such as [iTerm2](https://iterm2.com/) for macOS or [Windows Terminal](https://aka.ms/terminal) for Windows.
-- A code editor: This is an application that allows you to write and edit code.
+- A code editor: This is the application that allows you to write and edit code.
 You can use any code editor of your choice, such as [Visual Studio Code](https://code.visualstudio.com/), [Atom](https://atom.io/), or [Sublime Text](https://www.sublimetext.com/).
 - JavaScript: This is the programming language used in this project.
 You don't need to install it separately, as it comes pre-installed with most web browsers.
-However, you may want to brush up on your JavaScript skills before working with this project.
-There are many resources available online to help you learn JavaScript, such as [Codecademy](https://www.codecademy.com/learn/introduction-to-javascript), [W3Schools](https://www.w3schools.com/js/), or [Mozilla Developer Network](https://developer.mozilla.org/en-US/docs/Web/JavaScript).

 Once you have all of these prerequisites, you're ready to move on to the installation steps.